mrszop/golem-workshop-module-2/01-production-grade-deployments/README.md

 # Production-grade Deployments

 * Deploy application
-  * We deploy a simple Apache with PHP that delivers an index.php on request and thus creates some loaad.
+  * We deploy a simple Apache with PHP that delivers an index.php on request and thus creates some load.
 Let's create a namespace for our needs and switch into it.
 With the next command we will create a skeleton that we will customize.

 ```shell
 kubectl create namespace "YOURNAME"